-- 99. The EIB is already supporting growth considerably e.g. by providing loans to Member States which otherwise could not provide co-financing for structural funds or by implementing joint financial instruments.
-EIB involvement should be enhanced by: - (a) involving EIB expertise early in project co-financed by EU and EIB; - (b) by ensuring that EIB is informed about projects receiving EU support; - (c) by making the impact of technical assistance programmes (e.g. Jaspers) more efficient.
+- 101. The EIB is already supporting growth considerably e.g. by providing loans to Member States which otherwise could not provide co-financing for structural funds or by implementing joint financial instruments.
+EIB involvement should be enhanced by: - involving EIB expertise early in project co-financed by EU and EIB; (a) - (b) by ensuring that EIB is informed about projects receiving EU support; - involving the EIB in the ex ante appraisal of large projects including through Jaspers (c) - involving the EIB wherever appropriate in activities related to technical assistance. (d)